RLesur/Rcade/README.md

 # Rcade

-The goal of `Rcade` is to provide games in order to waste some times in RStudio.
+The goal of `Rcade` is to provide access to games in order to waste some times in RStudio.
+You can play 2048, Tetris, Mario, Pacman, Spider Solitaire and others.

 ## Installation